Dennis366/BootstrapWebPage/README.md

   - `more.html` – Activities page
   - `about.html` – About & Contact page
 - Custom styling with CSS
-- Background images and improved visual design
+- Background images and visual design

 ---